Why Atlanta Is the Next Big Matcha City

 The demographic, cultural, and economic forces transforming Atlanta into America's next major matcha destination.

-We see Atlanta's matcha rise building directly on two decades of specialty coffee infrastructure.
-Pioneering roasters like Dancing Goats (founded 1992) and Chattahoochee Coffee Company established third-wave culture, educated consumers about quality sourcing, and created distribution networks that now support premium matcha.
+Atlanta's matcha rise builds on two decades of specialty coffee infrastructure.
+Pioneering roasters like Dancing Goats (founded 1992) established third-wave culture, educated consumers about quality sourcing, and built distribution networks that now support premium matcha.

 Wellness Culture Meets Southern Hospitality